 Debt consolidation loans for low-income families may help you lower your monthly payment by extending the amount of time you have to return the funds.
 It does not eliminate or lower the amount of money you owe.
 You may or may not wind up paying a lower interest rate.
 However, you may pay more in total interest over time, because you are using another person’s money for longer.

-Apply for a debt consolidation loan if your family owes a relatively small amount.
+Request a debt consolidation loan if your family owes a relatively small amount of money.
 Be sure to include your household income if both spouses are working to improve your odds of approval.

 Debt consolidation services are an alternative solution for low-income families.
 It is very hard to get ahead of your monthly payments with insufficient wages coming in.
 In many cases, the interest charges just continue to grow and grow.